evanconway/pixelmove/README.md

 [Download from GameMaker Marketplace](https://marketplace.gamemaker.io/assets/11781/pixelmove)

 ## The Problem
 Before being drawn to a screen, non-integer values must be rounded.
-Unfortunatley this can create inconsistent behavior in low resolution environments.
+Unfortunatley this can create inconsistent behavior in low resolutions.
 In the gif below we can see non-integer values displayed using GamerMakers default rounding.
 Notice how the x value rounds to 49 at 49.5, but doesn't become 51 until it's at 50.6.

 ![Inconsistent Example](https://github.com/AceOfHeart5/pixelmove/blob/main/example%20gifs/pixelmove_inconsistent.gif)